docker/docs/desktop/windows/install.md

     If your system only supports one of the two options, you will not be able to select which backend to use.

-3Follow the instructions on the installation wizard to authorize the installer and proceed with the install.
+3. Follow the instructions on the installation wizard to authorize the installer and proceed with the install.

 4. When the installation is successful, click **Close** to complete the installation process.